dataleonlabs/yap/docs/middlewares.md

 app.use(async (ctx, next) => { await next(); });
 ```

-YAP provides a `Request` object as the `request` property of the `Context`.
+Yap provides a `Request` object as the `request` property of the `Context`.
-YAP's `Request` object provides helpful methods for working with
+Yap's `Request` object provides helpful methods for working with
 HTTP requests, which delegate to an [IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage)
 from the node `http` module.